What You Should Know About Vaccines

 How do we know if a COVID-19 vaccine is effective?

 There are several ways to measure a vaccine’s effectiveness.
 The main way effectiveness is measured is comparing volunteers who received the vaccine with those who received placebo for development of COVID-19 infection.
 Other measures may include the vaccine’s ability to prevent severe COVID-19, symptomatic COVID-19 infection or asymptomatic COVID-19 infection.

-In clinical trials, the COVID-19 vaccine has been shown to be both very effective and safe.
+The COVID-19 vaccine has been shown to be both very effective and safe.

 What is herd immunity?

 Herd immunity is a form of indirect protection from infectious disease.
 It occurs when a sufficient percentage of a population becomes immune to an infection, whether through vaccination or previous infections.
 When this happens, it greatly reduces the probability of encountering the virus because chains of transmission get broken by immune people.
 As a result, there is a decreased risk of infection for individuals who lack immunity and a new outbreak or pandemic cannot occur.